aman-09/devgraph-copilot/docs/interview_guide.md

 This demonstrates a core **agentic RAG** idea: agents use state and metadata to avoid unnecessary work and to separate indexing (ingestion) from query-time retrieval.[web:334][web:341]

+### Simple tool-style agent: file reader

+I added a small **file-reader node** as a first tool-style agent.
+Before planning and RAG, this node reads a local text file from the `sample_data` folder (for example `info.txt`) and stores its content in the shared `GraphState` as `file_content`.[web:411][web:418]

+The rest of the graph then runs as usual: the planner classifies the message, ingestion ensures the vector store is ready, and the code-QA node does retrieval and answering.
+This demonstrates how agents in the graph can call simple tools (like reading a file) and pass their results forward through state before the main RAG flow runs.[web:395][web:430]

+With this, I can say that my system already has:
+- A planner node.
+- A RAG-based code-QA node.
+- A simple tool-style agent (file reader) that shows how to integrate external data into the state before answering.

 ## 4. Local vs API modes